 Educating yourself by reading this and other articles helps.
 Additionally, if you or a loved one has prescription opioids, follow your medical provider’s directions carefully.
 If you feel the prescription is wrong — either too high or too low — speak with your doctor to get it changed.

 When you have leftover painkillers you don’t need, dispose of them properly, so neither you nor anyone else will be tempted to use them.
-The U.S. Food & Drug Administration gives continually updated information about how to dispose of various drugs.
+The Detroit Wayne Integrated Health Network (DWIHN) has disposal sites located throughout Wayne County, find a location nearest you at www.dwmha.com

-If you or someone you know is struggling with addiction, call Detroit Wayne Mental Health Authority at 1-800-241-4949 or visit dmha.com for more information on prevention, treatment and recovery services.
+If you or someone you know is struggling with addiction, call the DWMHA 24 hour crisis helpline at 1-800-241-4949 or visit dmha.com for more information on prevention, treatment and recovery services.

 We are here to talk.
 We are here to help.